Lewiston–Queenston Bridge: Previous suspension bridges

 Reminders of the earlier bridge are still visible in the area.
 First is two columns that lie within the Earl W. Brydges Artpark State Park.
 Second is the original plaque, now located midspan alongside the road, right at the border between the two countries.
 The plaque is flanked by a US and a Canadian flag.

 The supports are part of Owen Morrell's Omega, a steel sculpture and observation platform added in 1981.
 Two columns remain on the Canadian side at the foot of York Street in a wooded area now known as York Park.

 Plane crash

 On December 1, 1961, while the bridge was under construction, an F-100 fighter (variously reported as belonging to the United States Air Force or Air National Guard) caught fire just after taking off from a base near Niagara Falls, New York.
 To protect people in the city, the pilot steered it into the Niagara River gorge before safely ejecting; but this aimed it near the construction site.
 It passed not far over the heads of workers near the site, missed a construction crane by about 100 feet, and crashed into the gorge side about 600 feet beyond the bridge before falling into the river.

-Border crossings

-The crossing is the fourth-busiest on the Canada–United States border, with delays of up to two hours.
-It is on the most direct route connecting the US Interstate system to Toronto and Detroit.
-Canada replaced its border inspection facilities in 2011.
-The United States continues to use its original 1962 border inspection facilities; however, in 2016, it announced plans to spend $50million to upgrade them.
-Both facilities are open 24 hours per day, 365 days per year.
-All commercial vehicles crossing between the US and Canada in the Niagara Falls area must use this crossing.